 If you’re into golf, bring your clubs.
-Portland was once covered in tobacco fields, and though those have long since been left to fallow, Portland’s flood-plain status keeps development at bay.
+Portland was once covered in tobacco fields.
+Though they have long since been left to fallow, Portland’s flood-plain status keeps development at bay.

-Earning a “Very Good” in the New York Times, this “authentic taste of Tibet” has won over Wesleyan Students and parents – and Milddletown in general.
+Earning a “Very Good” in the New York Times, Potala Tibetan Kitchen “authentic taste of Tibet” has won over Wesleyan Students and parents – and Middletown in general.

 STAY: Inn at Middletown

-What was once a National Guard armory has been reborn as the best non-chain place to stay in Middletown.
+What was once a National Guard armory, the Inn at Middletown has been reborn as the best non-chain place to stay in Middletown.
 A graceful two-story spiral staircase topped by a dramatic chandelier adorns the marble lobby.

 Service is very friendly and 100 tasteful rooms are repro-Colonial.
-This is choice #1 for parents of Wesleyan students, and puts every visitor to Middletown in the middle of a vibrant Main Street with interesting shops and restaurants. $160-$250 per night.
+This is choice #1 for parents of Wesleyan students.
+You’ll be in the midst of the action, right on a vibrant Main Street.